txus/to_source/Readme.md

 to_source needs Rubinius 2.0 to run, in either 1.8 or 1.9 mode.

+To install it as a gem:

+    $ gem install to_source

+And `require 'to_source'` from your code.
+Automatically, your AST nodes respond to the `#to_source` method.

-Put this in your Gemfile:
+But if you're using Bundler, just put this in your Gemfile:

     gem 'to_source'